Construction of cycle paths

 Bicycle traffic plans

-Baana refers to a high-quality and straight cycling route that allows cyclists to cycle at a steady speed.
-Once completed, the Baana network will form a regional network of cycle paths that will extend 148 kilometres, connecting major residential areas to the city centre and employment hubs.
+Baanas are high-quality bicycle highways that allow you to cycle smoothly for longer distances.
+Once completed, the Baana network will form a network of cycle paths that will extend 140 kilometres, connecting major residential areas to the city centre and employment hubs.

 Helsinki’s Baana network plan on a map